 • Papers on ethics pertaining to the rights and vulnerabilities of children

 The editors will review all letters and invite shortlisted authors to submit full manuscripts.
-The editors will contact all authors by no later than Tuesday 21 December to inform them on whether or not they have been invited to submit a full manuscript.
+The editors will contact all authors by no later than Monday 24th January to inform them on whether or not they have been invited to submit a full manuscript.
 If you do not hear back by this date, please notify the editorial office (Prabha.Choubina@acamh.org).
-The submission of full manuscripts will be due by no later than Monday 16 May 2022.

 Please note that following the letters of intent, all submitted full manuscripts will be subject to the standard robust peer review process and final acceptance is not guaranteed.
 In some instances, some manuscripts may be accepted for publication in normal CAMH issues outside of the Special Issue.